New estimation methods for extremal bivariate return curves: Bivariate return curve estimation

 For the third category, few approaches exist within the literature; this is in part because the bivariate extreme value methodologies that allow for dual estimation are relatively modern.
 All proposed techniques use a semi-parametric implementation of the conditional extremes model described in equation \eqref{eqn:heff_tawn} \citep{Jonathan2014,Gouldby2017,Simpson2017}.
 However, like the other techniques introduced in this section, little to no consideration is given to the theory behind return curves, leading to curve estimates with undesirable properties.
 Moreover, as will be discussed in Section \ref{subsubsec:HTmethod}, utilising the \citet{Heffernan2004} modelling framework for return curve estimation is not straightforward, requiring delicate treatment and several steps; this has not been fully acknowledged in these existing approaches.

 To the best of our knowledge, the modelling techniques discussed here cover all of the proposed methods for estimating return curves at extremal probabilities.
 Furthermore, we know of no attempt to compare curve estimates from these different methods.
 No formal quantifications of return curve uncertainty or bias have been proposed previously, making it difficult to evaluate performance over different dependence structures.
-Some approaches \citep{Simpson2017,Cooley2019} instead provide bootstrap curve estimates which, while representing the uncertainty in curve estimates, cannot easily be used for the construction of interpretable confidence intervals.
+Some approaches \citep{Simpson2017,Cooley2019} instead provide bootstrap curve estimates which, while representing the uncertainty in curve estimates, do not provide interpretable confidence regions.

 Alongside this issue, there is only one diagnostic tool in the literature for evaluating the accuracy of return curve estimates \citep{Cooley2019}.
-This tool utilised the result that, if data are i.i.d., the number of points in each survival region on the return curve should theoretically be Binomial$(n,p)$ distributed, where $n$ denotes the size of the data set.
-This property can be used to construct a theoretical confidence region for the number of points in the joint survival set $(x,\infty) \times (y,\infty)$ for any point $(x,y) \in \widehat{\mathrm{RC}}(p)$.
+This tool utilised the result that, if data are independent and identically distributed, the number of points in each survival region on the return curve should theoretically be Binomial$(n,p)$ distributed, where $n$ denotes the size of the data set.
+This property can be used to construct a theoretical confidence region for the number of points in the joint survival set $(x,\infty) \times (y,\infty)$ for any point $(x,y) \in \RC{p}{}$.
 While the authors show that these confidence regions capture the number of observations within estimated joint survival sets for the majority of considered examples, we argue that the resulting diagnostic is relatively uninformative since it lacks an intuitive interpretation in terms of the survival probability $p$.
 Moreover, this diagnostic strongly relies on the assumption of independent observations, which is seldom the case in practice.
 We present an alternative diagnostic tool in Section \ref{subsec:diagnostic}, where confidence intervals are instead obtained using sets of empirical probability estimates obtained through bootstrapping and compared to the true probability $p$.
 Temporal dependence can be incorporated through block bootstrapping, meaning this tool can be applied to a wider range of data sets; see Sections \ref{subsec:diagnostic} and \ref{Sec6} for further details.